kelllyy101/fullstack-digital-products-store-django/README.md

 The aim of this project, built using Django, Bootstrap, and incorporating elements of JQuery, is to empower users on their journey towards self-improvement.
 The website serves as a platform offering guides and journals designed to facilitate personal growth and development as well as the blog which offers insightful information.
 By leveraging tools such as journaling and meditation, users can document their progress, ultimately striving to become the best version of themselves.

 Additionally, the integration of the Stripe CLI enables users to explore opportunities for financial independence leaving them stress free.
 Through focus and determination, users can utilise the provided guides to establish alternative income streams, thereby reducing reliance on traditional 9-5 employment.
 This approach empowers individuals to prioritise personal growth and fulfillment, paving the way for a brighter and more fulfilling future

+*for efficiency and time restraints in the project, digital products were not created for each individual product and have been reused for various products.
+Downloads may not be exactly what the products states.

 ![responsivenes_screenshot](/media/testing/all-devices-black.png)
 ---
 ## Links to content